|

 For obvious reasons, I wanted to keep the sound and electrical qualities of the

-replacement valve should be one designed around that of the smaller
+that the valve should be designed, cosmetically, around that of a smaller

-the replacement valve would be determined by that of the internal make-up
+the valve proper would be determined by that of the internal make-up

 of the original VF14.
-Indeed, the final design for the new valve, is
+Fortunately, the final design for the custom valve, is

-much shorter then that of the majority of conventional low-power
+much shorter than that of the majority of conventional low-power

 |